Home and family

 What is parental responsibility?

-A person who has parental responsibility for you has the right to make major decisions about your care and upbringing.
-This can include:
+A person who has PR for you has the right to make major decisions about your care and upbringing.
+This can include things like:

 • Your education